2003 Trafford Metropolitan Borough Council election

 Elections to Trafford Council were held on 1 May 2003.
 One third of the council was up for election, with each successful candidate to serve a one-year term of office, expiring in 2004 due to the boundary changes and 'all-out' elections due to take place that year.
 The Labour Party lost overall control of the council, to no overall control.
 Overall turnout was 52.3%.

-After the election, the composition of the council was as follows: